Buy-to-let mortgage UAE 2026: rental yields, LTV rules and which banks lend

 Standard approach (most banks): The bank qualifies you entirely on your salary income under the 50% DBR cap.
 The new mortgage payment must fit within your remaining DBR capacity after existing liabilities.
 Rental income is noted but not counted toward qualifying income.

-Rental income underwriting (some banks, notably ADCB, Mashreq): The bank takes a percentage of the projected rental income — typically 70-80% of the RICS valuer's assessed rental value — and counts it as qualifying income alongside your salary.
+Rental income underwriting (some banks, ADCB and Mashreq among them): The bank takes a percentage of the projected rental income, typically 70-80% of the RICS valuer's assessed rental value, and counts it as qualifying income alongside your salary.
 This increases your maximum loan amount for the investment property.
 You will need to provide either a signed tenancy contract or a rental assessment from the bank's approved valuer.

 If your existing salary income alone does not meet the DBR requirement, rental income underwriting may be the difference between being approved and declined.
 Ask specifically which banks offer it for your loan size and property type.